 We are both completely comfortable with his bed-wetting and diapers and it’s actually fun getting him ready for bed.
 I took over getting him diapered and its really made us closer.

-This is a woman who you hold onto at all costs.
+This is a woman you hold on to at all costs.

 The thing that Emily Yoffe rarely does in her role as Prudence is comment on issues other than those specifically addressed in the letters she receives.
 While I have no quibble with the advice that she offers this woman (it’s a private matter that only needs to be explained if discovered), I can’t help but think that the most important sentence in the letter (that Yoffe ignores) is this: